Team-Spoofemon/finding-joy/game/assets/story/scene4c.md

 JOY
 Huh?
 What?
 What do you mean you're in trouble?
 Where do you think you are?

-SLOTH
+DOPEY
 Um, like, the principle's office but for pets?

 JOY
 You know what?
 No. You're not in trouble.
 Come back anytime.
 GRAVY too.

-SLOTH
+DOPEY
 Okay I guess.

-*stage:* SLOTH turns to the right.
+*stage:* DOPEY turns to the right.

-SLOTH
+DOPEY
 Come on, GRAVY.

-*stage:* SLOTH and GRAVY exit right.
+*stage:* DOPEY and GRAVY exit right.

 JOY
 That was...